wikimedia/pywikibot/docs/library_usage.rst

    :language: python

 .. note::
-   Please also see the documentation at :manpage:`Create your own script`
+   Also see the documentation at :manpage:`Create your own script`